Robust Robustness: Obtaining robust payoff guarantees

-We now turn to positive results about robustness.
-First, we show that robustness is assured whenever the ambiguity set is \emph{rich}, a property satisfied by some standard ambiguity sets.
-In case the ambiguity set is not rich, we introduce an algorithm for constructing a maxmin-optimal mechanism with a robust payoff guarantee.
+We turn to positive results about robustness.
+First, we show that robustness is assured whenever the ambiguity set is \emph{rich}, a property satisfied by some commonly used ambiguity sets.
+For ambiguity sets that are not rich, we introduce an algorithm for constructing a maxmin-optimal mechanism with a robust payoff guarantee.
 We illustrate our algorithm in the regret-minimizing monopoly selling problem from \cite{BergemannSchlag2008}.
-When the original maxmin-optimal mechanism gives a non-robust payoff guarantee, the robustified mechanism from our algorithm is qualitatively different.